Generalized Group Selection Strategies for Self-sustainable RIS-aided Communication: Proposed Group Selection Strategies

+where $E_i$ is the energy harvested by the $i$-th group.
 In this scheme, the group that harvests the $k$-th highest energy is defined as the the $k$-th best group, and we select that one accordingly.
 Consequently, let us consider that $E_{1}\leq E_{2} \leq \cdots \leq E_{|\mathcal{A}|}$ be the ordering of the harvested energy and the index of the group corresponding to the $k$-th best harvested energy is $i^*$, i.e.,

 Therefore, from \eqref{order}, we obtain the PDF of $E_{i^*}$ as

 where $f_{E_i}(x)$ and $F_{E_i}(x)$ are the PDF and CDF of $E_i$, respectively.
 Accordingly, the energy outage for the proposed EBGS scheme is characterized by the following theorem. \begin{theo} The energy outage probability for the EBGS scheme in both the PS and TS configurations for the $k$-th best group is evaluated as